aeb/ThemisPy/docs/src/userguide.rst

 Structure and philosphy
 ------------------------------
 ThemisPy is a library of utility functions for postprocessing Themis_ analyses.
-These have been organized into four packages:
+These have been organized into five packages:

 * chain -- Objects and methods for manipulating MCMC chains.
 * data -- Objects and methods for processing observational data.
-* diag -- Diagnostics.
+* diag -- Diagnostics and diagnostic visualizations.
-* vis -- Visualizations of Themis_ analyses.
+* vis -- Visualizations of the results of Themis_ analyses.
+* utils -- Utility functions that do not naturally fit into other categories.

 In addition there two additional top-level directories:

 * docs -- Documentation (e.g., what you are reading now).
-* scripts -- Python scripts that make use of ThemisPy library functions.
+* scripts -- General purpose Python scripts that make use of ThemisPy library functions.

 Packages